odikk/MaterialBlocks-CMS/README.md

 ### Installing

-Follow this simple instructions to install BeardBlock on your webserver.
+Follow this simple instructions to install MaterialBlocks on your webserver.

 ```
-1. Clone the latest version of BeardBlock and extract it.
+1. Clone the latest version of MaterialBlocks and extract it.
 2. Copy the containing files and folders into your configured web-path
     * On Linux it should be /var/www/html/ in most cases
 3. Navigate into ./bb-include/ and open bb-config.php and edit it: